janmbaco/go-infrastructure/README.md

 - It provides tools for writing and deleting files on disk, it also provides a service that listens for changes to a disk file.

 ###  Package: github.com/janmbaco/go-infrastructure/config
-- It provides a configuration interface and an implementation for configuration on file that, when the file changes, starts the configuration changes event
+- It provides a configuration interface and an implementation for a file configuration.

 ### Package: github.com/janmbaco/go-infrastructure/server
 - It provides a service that starts an http or gRpc server that automatically restarts when the configuration changes.